keeyon2/Scheme-Interpreter/README.md

 > --> (test-library)

-This gets the interpreter to interpret itself
+This gets the interpreter to interpret itself, or as it's better known, SchemeCeption
 > (load "interpreter.scm")

 > (repl)